OWASP/Docker-Security/D03 - Network Segmentation and Firewalling.md

 The paradigm having one microservice per container makes matters from the network security standpoint not easier, as some microservices need to talk to each other while others, from a security point of view, should definitely not.

-Asking for the biggest trouble is exposing your management interfaces of your orchestration tool in the internet.
+__Asking for the biggest trouble is exposing your management interfaces of your orchestration tool in the internet__.
 There have been researches for it [1] and a couple of surprising discoveries [2].
 Please note that also if it is being protected by a login, it means only one step for an attacker getting control over your whole environment.

 Threats: